Abelmoschus moschatus: Culinary uses

 It has many culinary uses.
 The seeds are added to coffee; unripe pods ("musk okra"), leaves and new shoots are eaten as vegetables.

 Medicinal uses

-Different parts of the plant have uses in Ayurveda herbal medicine, including as an antispasmodic and to treat gonorrhea.
+Different parts of the plant (latākastūrikā, लताकस्तूरिका, in Sanskrit) have uses in Ayurveda herbal medicine, including as an antispasmodic and to treat gonorrhea.
 However, use may result in phytophotodermatitis and it has not been proven safe for use during pregnancy and lactation.

 Other uses

 In industry the root mucilage provides sizing for paper; tobacco is sometimes flavoured with the flowers.